oskarrough/rough-ember/README.md

 # Rough Ember

-In my quest to master front-end frameworks like Ember and Angular, I decided to create a very simple application without copy/pasting any code directly.
-This is it.
+This is part of my quest to master front-end frameworks like Ember and Angular.
 Hopefully it can serve as a boilerplate for future projects with similar structure.

+See http://oskarrough.github.io/rough-ember/ for a more or less working example.